-

 Justice in Evaluation

-We therefore need to adjust our perspective on how we measure outcomes and evaluate progress in evidence based medicine, our workforce strategies and from regulatory and commissioning infrastructure.
+We therefore need to reconsider how we measure outcomes and evaluate progress across evidence-based medicine, workforce strategy, and the regulatory and commissioning infrastructure that shapes our systems.

-• Build an in-depth understanding of how a programme is intended to deliver results
+- Develop a deeper understanding of how interventions are intended to deliver results

-By changing our Perspective and Unlearning our current method of assurance and evaluation, we should be able to shift to creating a health and social care system that can respond to our current challenges.
+By broadening our perspective and being willing to unlearn some of our current approaches to assurance and evaluation, we can begin to develop health and social care systems that are better equipped to respond to contemporary challenges.

 In moving from our traditional model of evidence based medicine (EBM) to Personalised Medicine (PM) and ensuring that greater participation and inclusion is built into our service designs, we are going to have to move away from the conventional statistical analysis to a new way of generating measures to identify best practice.

-We know that our current mindset has led to bias and created systemic disadvantage, so we need to shift to expand our quantitative approach to include qualitative research methodology.
-We need to learn the skill of interpretation through an inclusive lens, understanding the limitations of our data sets and being prepared to adopt the principle of ‘unlearning’ that which has not worked.
+We know that our current lens has led to bias and created systemic disadvantage, so we need to shift to expand our quantitative approach to include qualitative research methodology.

-This shift from outcomes and meta-analysis to triangulation through mixed methodologies, using a diverse perspective to interpret and create insight which is reviewed over time as well as in the moment is our next step.
+This shift from outcomes and meta-analysis to triangulation through mixed methodologies, using a diverse perspective to interpret and create insight is needed.

 Our traditional model of evaluation is based upon: Input – Intervention – Outcome and we need to move to: Experience – Conversation – Understanding but what new measurements are needed to demonstrate success.